sjomik2000/SolicitorSync/README.md

 connect and work with the database
 + 2025.03.01 - Fixed the SQL connection error and added error handling for SQL connection.
 + 2025.03.02 - Updated README.MD with project's description, features and task list.
++ 2025.03.03 - Created Contract folders with request and response files, created API folders
++ and repository files.